These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 21 of 30All photos

 Be wary of the lattes at your local coffee shop, as they're often loaded with extra sugar and empty calories.
-Pure coffee beans contain powerful health-boosting antioxidants; so don't erase these benefits with a waistline expanding helping of whole milk and added sugar.
-Opt for regular coffee and add a splash of your own cream and zero-calorie sweetener.
+Pure coffee beans contain powerful health-boosting antioxidants.
+Don't erase these benefits with a waistline expanding helping of whole milk and added sugar.
+Opt for regular coffee and add a splash of your own cream and zero-calorie sweetener—or try to drink it black.

 Day 22: Don't Try to Out-Train a Poor Diet